 Green Card Renewal Timeline

 This time line may concern you.
-(You must not submit your renewal application more than six months before the expiration date, but it takes about 10 months to get a new card.)
-When you attend your biometrics appointment, USCIS will place a sticker on your card that extends its validity for another 12 months.
-This should cover your needs until your new card arrives.
-The expired card with sticker can be used like any other valid green card, as long as the sticker is valid.
+(You must submit your renewal application no more than 6 months before the expiration date, but it may take 10 months to get a new card.)
+After accepting your application for processing, USCIS will mail you a receipt notice.
+This letter will extend the validity of your green card for one year beyond it’s current date.
+You may use your expired card along with the letter until your new green card arrives.

 For a more detailed look at what happens after filing Form I-90, see the I-90 processing time line.